Why choose Hope?

 How are admission decisions made for international students?

-The Admissions Committee reviews completed applications (application form, all academic transcripts, essays, TOEFL results, SAT scores [highly recommended but not required], and a Declaration of Finances form) to determine whether the applicant is academically prepared and has the necessary financial support.
+The Admissions Committee reviews completed applications (application form, all academic transcripts, essays, TOEFL results, and SAT scores [highly recommended but not required].
 Applicants who are academically prepared, but do not have the needed financial support may gain admission if they are selected for an academic scholarship.
 Decisions are made on a “rolling” basis, and applicants are generally notified within six weeks of submitting a complete application.

 How will the grades from my school be evaluated?